Find Trade Colleges

 The average tuition and fees for an in-state undergraduate at Western Technical College are $4,636 a year.
 While working on their Undergraduate Certificate, medical assisting majors at Western Technical College accumulate an average of around $11,818 in student debt.

 Lakeshore Technical College ranked #6 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in Wisconsin list.
-Located in the rural area of Cleveland, LTC is a public school with a small student population.
+Located in the rural area of Cleveland, LTC is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at LTC are $4,303 a year.
 While working on their Undergraduate Certificate, medical assisting majors at LTC accumulate an average of around $8,927 in student debt.

-Chippewa Valley Technical College ranked #8 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in Wisconsin list.
-Located in the city of Eau Claire, CVTC is a public school with a medium-sized student population.
+Chippewa Valley Technical College landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
+Located in the small city of Eau Claire, CVTC is a public school with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at CVTC are $4,642 a year.
 Medical Assisting majors at CVTC take out an average of $12,175 in student loans while working on their Undergraduate Certificate.